 My second born, Timothy Richard Williams, serves as pastor for the United Methodist Church, helps people spiritually, an equally important profession.
 Pursuing a spiritual life by staying connected to one’s inner spirit and the lives of those around you can enhance your quality of life, both mentally and physically.
 A personal concept of spirituality may change as you age and live life experiences, but it always forms a basis for your well being and helps you cope with stressors large and small and affirms your purpose in life.
 I thank God for His Divine purpose in my life, and know this is why I survived.

 The following is a reply from a friend who flew 71 combat missions piloting a B-26 Martin Marauder medium bomber during WW II and wrote a book entitled The Widow Maker,By Charles O’Mahony.

 Subject: your eulogy

 Your eulogy is a beautiful, thoughtful piece of work.
 It is nice to see someone who has been through so much really appreciate their good fortune, and realize from whence it came.

 I have always been a staunch admirer of the infantry soldier, who was in danger and in combat 24/7.
 They fought the toughest of all wars.

 I’ll add my thanks to the many you have received, for your courage and service to our country.

-You are also welcome to add your comments to the above list of readers regarding “My Memoirs of World War II”, by e-mailing them to:
+You are also welcome to add your comments to the above list of readers regarding “My Memoirs of World War II”